study-ORCATech-cloud/docker-labs/Basics/LAB02-BuildingImages/README.md

 ### Task 3: Implement Best Practices

-Examine the `python-api-service` project which implements several Docker best practices:
+Now examine the `python-api-service` project.
+This project requires you to implement several Docker best practices:

 - Using specific base image versions
 - Creating a non-root user
 - Separating dependency installation from code copying
 - Properly handling environment variables
 - Implementing health checks

-Build and run this more advanced service:
+Complete the TODOs in the `Dockerfile` and then build and run this more advanced service:

 ```bash
 # Navigate to the project